void-linux/void-packages/Manual.md

 - `build_style` This specifies the `build method` for a package.
 Read below to know more about the available package `build methods` or effect of leaving this not set.

+- `build_helper` Whitespace-separated list of files in `common/build-helper` to be sourced and its variables be made available on the template. i.e. `build_helper="rust"`.

 - `configure_script` The name of the `configure` script to execute at the `configure` phase if `${build_style}` is set to `configure` or `gnu-configure` build methods.
 By default set to `./configure`.